cosbidev/Deep-Sick/README.md

 # Deep-Sick
-A sick project for sick people
+A sick project for sick people...